Japanese cruiser Furutaka: Battle of Cape Esperance

-Furutaka was removed from navy list on 10 November 1942.
+Furutaka was removed from the Navy List on 10 November 1942.

 Wreck

 The wreck of Furutaka was discovered on 25 February 2019 by the research vessel at a depth of 4590 ft.
 The ship rests in two pieces with the bow broken off and lying alongside the rest of the ship.
-Furutakas bridge lays some 660 yd away from the rest of the wreck.
+Furutakas bridge lies some 660 yd away from the rest of the wreck.